 We're living through an unprecedented moment in our shared history, and as a State Senator, I've been focused on doing everything I can to support my constituents during this impossible time.
 With so much change taking place so quickly, it can be hard to keep track of everything that effects you and your family.
-To help, I've created a daily newsletter called Nassau Coronavirus Update, which you can have delivered to your inbox each night by clicking the button above or below.
+To help, I've created a newsletter called Nassau Coronavirus Update, which you can have delivered straight to your inbox by clicking the button above or below.
 My staff and I have also assembled this comprehensive resource guide to help you access important programs and services.

 It's my great honor and privilege to be your Senator, and I want you to know that I'm here for you through this, and I'm always here to help you and your family with whatever I can.
 Don't hesitate to contact my office at any time if I can be of service.